SAP/ui5-webcomponents/docs/Assets.md

 CLDR | N/A | `@ui5/webcomponents/dist/json-imports/LocaleData.js`

 The `main` package does not have any additional CLDR assets besides the CLDR assets of the `base` project.
-Therefore its JSON import for CLDR is only there for convenience and simply imports the one from the `base` project.

 ### `fiori` package